drukpa1455/AlphaCrew/BLUEPRINT.md

     - Monitor data quality and completeness
     - Trigger alerts for data anomalies or pipeline issues

-- **Model Fine-Tuning & Serving:**
+### 2.2 Model Fine-Tuning & Serving

-  - *Fireworks:*
+- **Model Fine-Tuning:**
   Fine-tune our base models using carefully curated, domain-specific datasets (such as investor letters and financial reports) to produce specialized models that deliver the desired tone and expertise for each agent.
 Fireworks then serves these models as part of our integrated system.

-- **Monitoring & Observability:**
+### 2.3 Monitoring & Observability

-  - *Prometheus Time Series Database:*
+- **Prometheus Time Series Database:**
   Core metrics collection and storage system providing:
   - High-performance time series database
   - Custom metric exporters for agent activities
   - Flexible query language (PromQL)
   - Built-in alerting rules engine
   - Service discovery for dynamic environments
   - Long-term metrics retention

-  - *Grafana Visualization & Alerting:*
+- **Grafana Visualization & Alerting:**
   Comprehensive visualization and alerting platform offering:
   - Real-time performance dashboards
   - Custom alert definitions
   - Multi-datasource correlation
   - Rich annotation support
   - Dynamic dashboard templating
   - Role-based access control

-  - *Integrated Metrics Collection:*
+- **Integrated Metrics Collection:**
   Automated collection of key metrics including:
   - Agent performance metrics
   - Trading strategy effectiveness
   - System resource utilization
   - API latency and reliability
   - Data pipeline health
   - Portfolio performance indicators

-- **Agent Orchestration & Communication:**
+### 2.4 Agent Orchestration & Communication

-  - *CrewAI Enterprise:*
+- **Agent Orchestration:**
   This platform is the backbone of our system, coordinating agent roles, managing task dependencies, and enabling dynamic inter-agent communications through sequential and hierarchical processes.
-  - *Integrated Reporting & Monitoring:*
+- **Integrated Reporting & Monitoring:**
   All high-level outputs, performance metrics, and interim reports are automatically visualized in Grafana dashboards, with underlying metrics stored in Prometheus.
 Real-time notifications and interactive commands are delivered via Slack, ensuring that human oversight is fully integrated into the workflow.

-- **Trade Execution & Human Oversight:**
+### 2.5 Trade Execution & Human Oversight

-  - *Execution Trade Agent & Alpaca API:*
+- **Execution Trade Agent & Alpaca API:**
   The Execution Trade Agent compiles trade recommendations based on aggregated investment memorandums and prevailing market conditions.
 These recommendations are routed via Slack to the Portfolio Manager, who reviews, requests further details if needed, and authorizes trades through a direct connection to Alpaca's Python API.
-  - *Grafana for Investment Monitoring:*
+- **Grafana for Investment Monitoring:**
   Comprehensive investment memorandums, compliance reports, and real-time performance metrics are maintained in Grafana dashboards, providing a dynamic, accessible visualization platform for oversight and decision-making.

 ---